ankschoubey/blog/src/content/post/philosophy/core-values/responsibility/karma/v1-values-are-now.md

 ---
-description: Give up on thinking about the outcome.
+excerpt: Give up on thinking about the outcome.
 Do what needs to be done.
 Following your values is complete in itself.
 The outcome is a bonus.
 title: Values are 'now'.
 Act!
 comments: true
 tags: